 Self-directed mutual fund investment options are made available through the services of an independent investment advisor, or your plan sponsor.
-Discretionary advisory services are provided by Betterment LLC, an SEC-registered investment adviser, with associated brokerage transactions provided by Betterment Securities, Member FINRA/SIPC.
-For details and disclosures visit betterment.com.
-Brokerage services are offered through TD Ameritrade, Inc., Member FDIC/SIPC and a subsidiary of The Charles Schwab Corporation.
-For details and disclosures, visit tdameritrade.com.
+Discretionary advisory services are provided by Betterment LLC, an SEC-registered investment adviser, with associated brokerage transactions provided by Betterment Securities, member FINRA/SIPC.
+For details and disclosures visit betterment. com.
+The Schwab Health Savings Brokerage Account is offered through Charles Schwab & Co., Inc., member FINRA/SIPC.
+For details and disclosures, visit schwab.com.

 Orders are accepted to effect transactions in securities only as an accommodation to HSA owners.
-Optum Financial and its subsidiaries are not broker-dealer or registered investment advisors and do not provide investment advice or research concerning securities, make recommendations concerning securities, or otherwise solicit securities transactions.
+Optum Bank® Member FDIC, a subsidiary of Optum Financial, Inc. is not a broker-dealer or registered investment advisor and does not provide investment advice or research concerning securities, make recommendations concerning securities, or otherwise solicit securities transactions.